Fascinating Youth

 Fascinating Youth is a 1926 American silent romantic comedy film directed by Sam Wood.
 It starred Charles "Buddy" Rogers (in his feature debut), along with Thelma Todd and Josephine Dunn in supporting roles.
 Many well-known personalities made guest appearances in the film, judging a beauty contest in one scene, and Clara Bow makes a cameo appearance in her second film for Paramount Pictures.

-The film is now considered lost, with only the trailer surviving.